 Physician’s Order

-M.
+Orders for outpatient diagnostic tests shall be provided on the order of practitioners with clinical privileges at Verde Valley Medical Center.

 A process is in place to handle patients who do not have a Provider on staff.
 (See Attachment 3 below).